Electric scooter retailer Pure Scooters has opened its first store in London.

 “Opening the store in London allows us to be ready for when they are legalised in the UK and gives our customers somewhere central to view our wide-range of scooters and come for advice and repairs.”

 Mr Norris has brought together a talented team of experts and executives from companies such as Dyson and Innocent Drinks and will now turn his attention to their international expansion plans, starting in Europe.
+With the fast-growing number of individuals who prefer using an electric scooter to commute on, the company is doing its best to keep up with the demand as fast as they can.

 The popular brand has already gained a huge celebrity following, with stars including England cricketer Jason Roy and singer Lewis Capaldi posting videos on Instagram using their scooters.